Developmental Editing for Fiction

 Will the lectures be transcribed?

-Yes, each participant will receive a transcript of the lectures and slides from each of the six lectures.
+Yes, each participant will receive a transcript and slides for each of the nine lectures.

 Who is the teacher?

 Pat Dobie, MFA, will be your instructor.
-Pat is a working professional freelance book editor who’s been developmentally editing fiction for the past decade.
+Pat is a working professional freelance book editor who’s been developmentally editing fiction for fifteen years.
 Find out more on her editing services website, Lucid Edit.

 Will there be a chance to interact with students and teachers?

-Yes, you can ask questions during class and participate in the Slack forum.
+Yes, you can ask questions and participate in the forum on Circle, and attend the two office hours.

 Will there be homework/exercises?